Real reductive Cayley groups of rank 1 and 2: Proof of Theorem , easy cases

-The group $\PGL_{3,\R}$ is Cayley by Example \ref{ex2}, while the group $\SU_3$ will be treated in the next section, see Corollary \ref{cor:su3}, and also in the Appendix, see Theorem \ref{thm:su3-Igor}.
-Note that, since the group $\SU(2,1)$ is an inner form of $\SU_3$, the case $\SU(2,1)$ reduces to $\SU_3$, see Proposition \ref{rem2.4}.
+The group $\PGL_{3,\R}$ is Cayley by Example \ref{ex2}.
+The group $\SU_3$ is Cayley by Corollary \ref{cor:su3} of Theorem \ref{thm:su3}, see also Theorem \ref{thm:su3-Igor} of Appendix A. Since the group $\SU(2,1)$ is an inner form of $\SU_3$, by Proposition \ref{rem2.4} it is Cayley as well.